ZhenshengLee/performance_test/performance_test/design/performance_test-design.md

 ## Performance Test Tool

-### Purpose / Use Cases (Why implement this feature?)
+### Purpose / Use Cases (Why is such a tool required?)

-This tool was designed to evaluate the performance of various means of communication which either support the publish subscribe pattern directly or can be adapted to it.
+The performance test tool was designed to evaluate the performance of various means of communication which either support the publish subscribe pattern directly or can be adapted to it.

 ### Design (How does it work?)

-It runs publishers and subscribers, each one in one independent thread or process and records how fast and with what latency data can be published and subscribed.
+The performance test tool runs at least one publisher and at least one subscriber, each one in one independent thread or process and records different performance metrics.
+Each metric value is recorded for every second of the experiment duration.
+For example if the total experiment runtime is 30 sec, all the metrics logged will have 30 values.

+### Measured metrics

+#### Latency

+The latency corresponds to the time a message takes to travel from a publisher to subscriber.
+The latency is measured by:

+1. Timestamping the sample when it's published.
+2. Subtracting the timestamp (from the sample) to the measured time when the sample arrived to the subscriber.

+#### CPU Usage

+It also measures the CPU usage of the performance test process as a percentage of the total systemwide CPU time.

+#### Resident Memory

+The performance test tool calculates the resident memory usage of each experiment.
+The resident memory value mostly comes from:

+1. Heap allocations done by DDS - mostly by DataReaders/Writers
+2. Shared memory segments (if using SHMEM transport, none otherwise) - can be large depending on the receive buffer size (queue size) and message sizes (payload)
+3. Stack (used for system's internal work) - minimal allocation size compared to two previous points

+The rough approximation of the resident memory consumption of an experiment can be done with the following formula: `message_size*(history_depth*2)` for every Apex.OS Subscription/DataReader.
+For example, an experiment publishing messages of type `Array` and size 2MB with history depth of 100 will incur approximately 2MB*(100*2) = 400MB allocation per subscriber thread.
+Note that this calculation excludes the shared memory segment allocation if SHMEM transport is being used.

+#### Sample Statistics

+The number of samples received, sent, and lost per experiment run are also logged.

 #### Assumptions / Known Limits

 * Communication frameworks like DDS have a huge amount of settings.
-These are at the moment hardcoded, aside form the common QOS settings which can be set on the command line.
+These are at the moment hardcoded, aside from the common QOS settings which can be set on the command line.
 * Only one publisher per topic is allowed, because the data verification logic does not support matching data to the different publishers.
 * Some communication plugins can get stuck in their internal loops if too much data is received.